lk-geimfari/mimesis/README.md

 ## Installation

+> [!IMPORTANT]
+> To work with Mimesis on Python versions 3.8 and 3.9, the final compatible version is Mimesis 11.1.0.
+Install this specific version to ensure compatibility.

 To install mimesis, use pip:

 ```
 ~ pip install mimesis
 ```

-To work with Mimesis on Python versions 3.8 and 3.9, the final compatible version is Mimesis 11.1.0.
-Install this specific version to ensure compatibility.

 ## Documentation